Home

 In 2018, Slack signed a contract with AWS to spend at least $250 million a year for five years to enrich the Slack platform and take the ‘business collaboration software market’ by storm.

-Skype are locking horns to win the title of ‘best office communication and collaboration tool,’ and their target users are to decide their fate.
+Now, Slack and Skype are locking horns to win the title of ‘best office communication and collaboration tool,’ and their target users are to decide their fate.

-A major shift is coming up for businesses that were using collaboration tools like Flock and Microsoft teams, and whether they're ready or not, Skype will be taking over Microsoft Teams by 2021.
+A major shift is coming up for businesses that were using collaboration tools like Flock and Microsoft Teams, and whether they're ready or not, Skype will be taking over Microsoft Teams by 2021.

 The rivalry for domination is so strong that it took us a long time to analyze all the aspects of these ultimate business collaboration tools.
 We have made the comparisons and announced our verdict.